amos-kibet/elixir-getting-started/Ecto.Changeset.md

 - A helper function `put_changes/3 is used for this purpose

-- In our example, rather than making the `name` field required, let's allow users to sign up without a name, and call them "Anonymouse":
+- In our example, rather than making the `name` field required, let's allow users to sign up without a name, and call them "Anonymous":

 ```
-def set_name_if_anonymouse(changeset) do
+def set_name_if_anonymous(changeset) do
   name = get_field(changeset, :name)

   if is_nil(name) do